TianlongLiang/WAMR-doc-outline/gitbook/basics/introduction/wamr-project.md

 2. The "wamrc" AOT compiler to compile WASM file into AOT file for best performance and smaller runtime footprint, which is run by "iwasm" VM Core

    Both wasm binary file and AOT file are supported by iwasm.
 The wamrc AOT compiler is to compile wasm binary file to AOT file which can also be run by iwasm.
-The speed of
+The speed by AOT and JIT are near to native.